VimsRocz/IMU/README.md

 run_all_datasets_matlab('TRIAD');
 ```

-All Python scripts read the input logs directly from the project root and
+Python reads inputs from `DATA/IMU`, `DATA/GNSS`, and the truth file from
-save their outputs to ``results/``.
-MATLAB functions expect the same log
+`DATA/Truth/STATE_X001.txt`.
+Outputs go to `results/`.
+MATLAB uses the same
-files but write their figures and MAT-files to ``MATLAB/results/``.
+inputs but writes figures and MAT-files to `MATLAB/results/`.
 The two
-directories are completely independent so the pipelines do not overwrite
+directories are independent so results do not overwrite each other.
-each other's output.

 ### Per-Task Overview